hlship/t5-hibernate-notx/README.md

 Note: A transaction commits even if a checked exception is thrown by the method.
 A runtime exception will result in a rollback of the transaction.

+## Version

+This library was built specifically against Tapestry 5.3.7; however, the interfaces that are used are unchanged in Tapestry 5.4, so it should be a simple matter to use it with the latest versions of Tapestry.

 ## TODO